Milan Mladenović

-Milan Mladenović (Милан Младеновић; 21 September 1958 – 5 November 1994) was a Serbian and Yugoslavian musician best known as the frontman of the Yugoslav art rock band Ekatarina Velika.
+Milan Mladenović (Милан Младеновић; 21 September 1958 – 5 November 1994) was a Yugoslav and Serbian musician best known as the frontman of the Yugoslav art rock band Ekatarina Velika.

 Early life

-Born to Serbian father Spasa from Kruševac and Croatian mother Danica from Makarska, Milan's first years were spent in Zagreb, PR Croatia, where his father, an officer in the Yugoslav People's Army, was stationed at the time.
+Born to Serb father Spasa from Kruševac and Croat mother Danica from Podgora, Milan's first years were spent in Zagreb, PR Croatia, where his father, an officer in the Yugoslav People's Army, was stationed at the time.
 Consequently, Milan grew up wherever it was that his dad's job took the family.
 In total, it ended up being three cities.

-When he was six, Milan's family moved to Sarajevo where he spent a notable part of his childhood.
+When he was six, Milan's family moved to Sarajevo where he spent a notable part of his childhood in the Grbavica neighbourhood.

 Eventually in 1970, they moved to Belgrade just short of his 12th birthday.
 Once in Belgrade, Milan attended the Eleventh Belgrade Gymnasium in the Lekino Brdo neighbourhood while simultaneously entering the circle of young people involved with music and arts.

+According to Margita Stefanović, Mladenović was bisexual.

 Musical career

 Limunovo Drvo and Šarlo Akrobata

-With schoolmate Gagi Mihajlović, Mladenović formed a band called Limunovo drvo (Lemon Tree) that dabbled in melodic hard rock.
-The group changed lineups frequently, displaying a pretty limited creative potential until the arrival of bassist Dušan Kojić Koja and drummer Ivan Vdović Vd.
-Soon afterwards, they adopted a new musical direction (new wave) and changed the name to Šarlo akrobata.
-During this time Milan was musically very much fond of and inspired by Elvis Costello, Paul Weller, and Andy Partridge of XTC.
+With schoolmate Gagi Mihajlović, Mladenović formed a band called Limunovo Drvo (Lemon Tree) that dabbled in melodic hard rock.
+The group changed lineups frequently, displaying a limited creative potential until the arrival of bassist Dušan "Koja" Kojić and drummer Ivan "Vd" Vdović.
+Soon afterwards, they adopted a new musical direction (new wave) and changed the name to Šarlo Akrobata.
+During this time Milan was musically fond of and inspired by Elvis Costello, Paul Weller, and Andy Partridge of XTC.

-Šarlo akrobata released only one album, Bistriji ili tuplji čovek biva kad... in July 1981 and broke up soon afterward due to creative differences between Milan and Koja.
+Šarlo Akrobata released only one album, Bistriji ili tuplji čovek biva kad... in July 1981 and broke up soon afterward due to creative differences between Milan and Koja.
 The record is considered to be one of the best and most important albums of the Yugoslav new wave music scene.